Hundred-Kilobyte Lookup Tables for Efficient Single-Image Super-Resolution: Related Work

 {\bf LUT-based Approaches.} While deep learning-based methods can produce impressive results, they often require heavy computations and large storage.
 To accelerate the inference of DNNs, dedicated software and hardware platforms such as CUDA and GPUs are required.
 This poses challenges for cost-sensitive and resource-restrictive edge devices such as smartphones and TVs.
 To address this, SRLUT~\cite{jo2021srlut} fuses DNN and LUT for SR applications by pre-computing and caching input-output pairs of a pre-trained SR network into a LUT for retrieval at test time.
 This approach eliminates expensive computation during DNN inference and achieves similar speed but better SR results than classical approaches.
-The number of input pixels is restricted to 4, preventing exponential growth in storage space for the resulting LUT.
-The rotation ensemble is proposed for both training and inference to improve SR performance.
-To further reduce the LUT size, input values are discretized into a fewer number of fixed levels, while interpolation is used to recover the quantization loss.
 Two independent works around the same time, namely, MuLUT and SPLUT~\cite{li2022mulut,ma2022splut}, propose to expand the RF covered by cascading LUTs.
 MuLUT proposes the use of multiple complementary LUTs together with the rotation ensemble to solve the intrinsic limitation of a small RF in SRLUT.
-It also designs a LUT-aware fine-tuning strategy to boost performance.
 However, MuLUT preserves the costly interpolation step of SRLUT.
 On the other hand, SPLUT~\cite{ma2022splut} exploits a novel parallel framework where the quantization loss is compensated by using two parallel branches that separately handle the most significant 4 bits and least significant 4 bits.
 This eliminates the time-consuming interpolation step for a faster inference speed.
 SPLUT also suggests enlarging the RF through feature aggregation along the horizontal and vertical directions.
-Nonetheless, despite showing improved performance compared to SRLUT, both SPLUT and MuLUT require several times more storage space.
+In addition, the Reconstructed Convolution (RC) module proposed in ~\cite{liu2023rclut} can be transformed into 1D LUTs to efficiently expand the RF, thus improving performance.
+However, while these methods enhance performance compared to SRLUT, they require more storage space ($>1$MB), making them less suitable for edge devices.